papis/papis/doc/source/git.rst

 Let's say you have a library named ``books`` in the directory ``~/Documents/MyNiceBooks``.
-You could turn the ``books`` library into a Git repository by running
+You could turn the ``books`` library into a Git repository by running:

 .. code:: sh

     papis -l books git init

-which is completely equivalent to going into the library directory and running the commands there
+... which is completely equivalent to going into the library directory and running the commands there:

 .. code:: sh